slangenbach/notes/finetuning_llms.md

-# Finetuning Large Language Models
+# Fine-tuning Large Language Models

 Notes on the short course from [DeepLearning.AI][1]

 ## General

-* Rule of thumb for data required to finetune a model: 1000 inputs and outputs
+* Rule of thumb for data required to fine-tune a model: 1000 inputs and outputs
+* _Hydrating_ a prompt means adding data to it
+* Check out [llama][3] library from Lamini

-## Why should you finetune a model?
+## Why should you fine-tune a model?

-* By finetunig a model you can make it change its behavior and gain more knowledge
+* By fine-tuning a model you can make it change its behavior and gain more knowledge
-* Prompting is great for generic projects and prototypes, while finetunig is suitable for domain-specific use cases.
+* Prompting is great for generic projects and prototypes, while fine-tuning is suitable for domain-specific use cases.
-* Use finetuning to:
+* Use fine-tuning to:
     - supply a model with more data than what would fit in an (engineered) prompt
     - ensure consistent output
     - reduce hallucinations